fosrl/docs/packages/docusaurus/docs/03-Pangolin/02-Configuration/02-config.md

 -   `trust_proxy`: boolean (optional)
     -   Whether to trust the proxy headers (e.g., `X-Forwarded-For`) for determining the client IP address.
     -   Default: `true`
+-   `dashboard_session_length_hours`: int (optional)
+    -   The length of time in hours that the dashboard session will last after logging in.
+    -   Default: `720`
+-   `resource_session_length_hours`: int (optional)
+    -   The length of time in hours that a session for each resource will last after logging in.
+    -   Default: `720`

 ### `traefik`